seqan/seqan/manual/source/Infrastructure/Contribute/StyleCpp.rst

 ^^^^^^^^^^^^^^^^^

 Follow this code style whenever possible.
-However, prefer consistency over conformance.
+However, prefer consistency to conformance.

 If you are editing code that is non-conforming consider whether you could/should adapt the whole file to the new style.
-If this is not feasible, prefer consistency over conformance.
+If this is not feasible, prefer consistency to conformance.

 Semantics
 ---------